Web-dut-2023/intro-to-git-hmy21/Final Homework/README.md

 #### Upgrade the page design

-The structure of the html page.
+The structure of the HTML page.
 Change the show form to a table.

 #### Some Problem's Solution

-CSS: Layout have not any usage.
+CSS: Layout does not have any usage.

 Fix the html which would make the JavaScript code cannot run successfully.

 #### Create a sort function

+You could find the trains by some order.

+## A week

+My teacher told me that I should innovate.
+But... he said for example you could create a GPT model, I think it is extremely challenging to me, a senior student.
+I guess that I can find some inspiration from GitHub, I knew that it should use NLP and GAN etc. But the truth is, I do have not any experience with them.
+So what I can do is learn them from ahead.

+Nevertheless, there is no CSV file which could help me to train my railway model.
+I have no data!
+(Although I have already prohibited the process of building an AI model )

+## 2023/12/3

+#### Fix the error

+Fix that I cannot update the message in the list, connect to the database, and once you refresh the website, you could get a new list.

+#### What is INNOVATION?

+The big data model has been banned.
+How to innovate?
+In my system, there are some easy Django projects.